AggroBird/propane/README.md

 ## Motivations

 Propane has been conceived as a study project.
 Propane is intended to be used for building small tools and games.
-The toolchain has not been tested in professional environments or large projects.
+The experimental toolchain has not been tested in professional environments or large projects.

 ## Dependencies